audt-ai/temporal-event-model/docs/concepts.md

 Events are the source of truth.
 Everything else is derived.

 If you have the events, you can reconstruct any snapshot.
 If you have two snapshots, you can compute the diff.
 The timeline is just events with ordering guarantees.

-This is intentional.
  Events are immutable and append-only, which makes them easy to store, replicate, and reason about.
 Snapshots and diffs are derived views that can be recomputed whenever needed.